syn990/SYN-RTOS/README.md

 - ip-configure.sh # which will set an IP if you can't use DHCP and are lazy.

 # /xibo-related
 Archiso files used for an automated Digital-signage player.
+Some custom dotfiles as well as chromium stuff for autostart.